-It’s a misconception that you can just walk into any dentist’s office and get dental implants, but that’s not the case.
+It’s a misconception that you can just walk into any dentist’s office and get dental implants.
+It doesn’t work like a WalMart or Target.

 Oral and maxillofacial surgeons attend an additional four years of training after dental school as well as a year of anesthesia training.
 And periodontists and prosthodontists attend a surgical training program for three years after dental school.